pericles-tpt/go-mtp/README.md

 # go-mtp
 Go-mtp is a wrapper for https://github.com/libmtp/libmtp.

-Although there are other projects that do something similar, i.e. `go-mtps` and `go-mtpx`, they're not in active development and either:
+Although there are other projects that do something similar, i.e. `go-mtpfs` and `go-mtpx`, they're not in active development and either:
 1. fail when I try to access the storage on my Garmin watch
 2. don't include a licence so cannot be used in my other projects